 The benefits of investing in Belgium

-Investors will find many benefits in opening a company in Belgium.
-Among these they will have the advantage of:
+Investors will find many benefits in starting a business in Belgium.
+Among these, they will have the advantage of:

 - a pro-business environment encouraged by foreign investment incentives;